shihaisun-scott/c50_python_harvard_course/README.md

 [Course link](https://cs50.harvard.edu/python/2022/)

-Folders contain lecture notes and assignment projects
+Folders contain lecture notes and assignment projects (with the prefix a*)